Arnettie Stancil Hill

 Oct.
 5, 1915-Oct.
 5, 1915

-Arnettie was the sixth child and second daughter.
+Arnettie Stancil, the sixth child and second daughter of John Thomas and Delaney Sasser Stancil, was born April 1, 1874.
 She was a pretty child with black hair and bright blue eyes.
 She favored her brother George Ira.

 Arnettie was taught to read at the Woodard School.
-The school was in session four months per school year: November, December, January and February.
-This school year allowed for the spring planting, summer growing and the fall harvest.
+The school was in session four months per school year: November, December, January, and February.
+This school year allowed for the spring planting, summer growing, and the fall harvest.
 This was an agrarian community and the entire family's labor was needed.
 Arnettie completed Grammar School.

 Arnettie's name was listed in the 1900 Census as Nettie Stancill.
 Her nieces and nephews called her Aunt Net.